 Banana yucca grows in Mexico’s northwestern deserts as well as areas of the American southwest.
 Yucca flowers are usually cream or white, although banana yucca flowers also have a hint of purple.
 Yucca flowers are thought to symbolize purification and protection.
 These blooms emerge during the spring and summer.

 11. Lyreleaf greeneyes (Berlandiera lyrata)

 Lyreleaf greeneyes (Berlandiera lyrata) is commonly known as the chocolate flower.
 These flowering perennials are members of the aster family (Asteraceae) native to several states in Mexico and the US.
-Lyreleaf greeneyes were used to treat stomach problems in traditional Native American medicine.
+Lyreleaf greeneyes were used in traditional Native American medicine to treat stomach problems.

 Lyreleaf greeneyes get their name from their lyre-shaped leaves.
 The flowers are a vibrant, bright yellow with brown streaks on the underside of the petals.
 These sunny flowers bloom all year round if there’s no risk of frost and produce a scent similar to cocoa.
 In colder climates, lyreleaf greeneyes bloom from spring to fall.

 One of Mexico’s most beautiful orchids is the Mexican Lady’s slipper.
 These flowers are members of the Cypripedium genus of the orchid family containing nearly 60 plants.
 Three species in the Irapeanum subgenus are known to be native to Mexico.

 Lady’s slipper orchids have four petals, with the bottom one forming a distinctive pouch that looks like a slipper.
 The three Mexican species (Cypripedium dickinsonianum, Cypripedium irapeanum, and Cypripedium molle) all have pale to bright yellow flowers.